bparks/bparks.github.io/_posts/2024-09-27-shutterpilot-end-of-an-era.md

 title: "ShutterPilot: The End of an Era"
 ---

-## TL;DR

-On October 31, 2024, ShutterPilot will cease operations.
+(tl;dr) On October 31, 2024, ShutterPilot will cease operations.
 All photos that were sent with Photo Hub will be deleted and all the systems will be taken offline.

 It was a great run, but sadly it is no longer sustainable and it's time to pull the plug.